6 transfer credits in a variety of subjects

 - An academic letter of reference is not required.

 Students will be housed in ACG’s residence complex in the suburbs of Athens.
 ACG has apartment-style residences with fully equipped kitchens, balconies, complimentary laundry facilities, wireless internet, and a fitness center.
+The dorms are located about a ten-minute walk away from campus.

 A valid passport is required to leave the US.
 If a student does not already have a passport, they are advised to begin the application process as soon as they are accepted into the program.
 The processing time for new passport applicants can be as long as 8 weeks.
 For students who already have passports, they will need to verify that the passport’s validity dates extend 6 months past their return date.
 For more information about passports and the application/renewal process, please consult the State Department's website